argoproj/argo-cd/docs/operator-manual/applicationset/Controlling-Resource-Modification.md

 As above, the `ApplicationSet` resource does not have a `my-custom-label: some-value` label in the `.spec.template.labels` for the Application.

-Since this field is not in the ApplicationSet template, as soon as a user adds this custom annotation, it will be immediately reverted (removed) by the ApplicationSet controller.
+Since this field is not in the ApplicationSet template, as soon as a user adds this custom label, it will be immediately reverted (removed) by the ApplicationSet controller.

-There is currently no support for disabling or customizing this behaviour.
+If the labels/annotations are not mentioned in appset preserved fields, there is currently no way for disabling or customizing this behaviour.

 To some extent this is by design:  the main principle of ApplicationSets is that we maintain a 1-to-many relationship between the ApplicationSet and the Applications that it owns, such that all the Applications necessarily conform to a strict template.

 This provides the advantages of the 'cattle not pets' philosophy of microservice/cloud native application resource management, wherein you don't need to worry about individual Applications differing from each other in subtle ways: they will all necessarily be reconciled to be consistent with the parent template.

-BUT, support exists for preserving changes to Application annotations as documented [above](#preserving-changes-made-to-an-applications-annotations).
+BUT, support exists for preserving changes to Application annotations and labels as documented [above](#preserving-changes-made-to-an-applications-annotations-and-labels).